pegasystems/pega-helm-charts/charts/pega/README.md

 `hazelcast.username` | Configures the username to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the username in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.password` | Configures the password to be used in a client-server Hazelcast model for authentication between the nodes in the Pega deployment and the nodes in the Hazelcast cluster.
 This parameter configures the password credential in Hazelcast cluster and your Pega nodes so authentication occurs automatically.  | `""`
 `hazelcast.external_secret_name` | If you configured a secret in an external secrets operator, enter the secret name.
 For details, see [this section](#optional-support-for-providing-credentialscertificates-using-external-secrets-operator).  | `""`
 `hazelcast.affinity` | Configures policy to assign the pods to the nodes.
-For more information look at the official Kubernetes [documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).  | `""`
+See the official [Kubernetes Documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).  | `""`

 #### Example
 ```yaml